faizaan1abd/mslearn-openai/Instructions/Labs/advanced-concepts.md

 ## One-Shot Prompts

 Sometimes it may be easier to provide an example of the model to learn from.
-This is called 'One-Shot' prompt.
+This is called a 'One-Shot' prompt.

 First, let's do a Zero Shot prompt.